-Note for 2017-18: September 15, 2017, is the final deadline for current students to apply for financial aid for 2017-18.
-After the final deadline, students will not be eligible to apply for Cornell need-based financial aid for the 2017-18 academic year.
+Note for 2018-19: July 1, 2018, was the final deadline for current students to apply for financial aid for 2018-19.
+After the final deadline, students are not eligible to apply for Cornell need-based financial aid for the 2018-19 academic year.

 Why is our deadline important?